GREAT REVIEWS of “Nor the Years Condemn” by Justin Sheedy – Now Available in Print-on-Demand Paperback at Amazon & at DYMOCKS

-NOR THE YEARS CONDEMN NOW AVAILABLE AT DYMOCKS GEORGE ST SYDNEY, DYMOCKS MACQUARIE CENTRE, CHATSWOOD, NORTH SYDNEY, BROADWAY, BONDI JUNCTION, ROUSE HILL & CAMBERWELL (VIC) stores.
+NOR THE YEARS CONDEMN NOW AVAILABLE AT DYMOCKS GEORGE ST SYDNEY, DYMOCKS MACQUARIE CENTRE, CHATSWOOD, BROADWAY, BONDI JUNCTION, ROUSE HILL & CAMBERWELL (VIC) stores.

 Another insightful review of Nor the Years Condemn, this time from Andrew Landström of Sweden: Andrew writes…

 I think a lot of social aspects go missing in a lot of novels about war… like family, love and the main characters’ own feelings… Some authors seem not to be able to get the balance right.
 I think you did… I laughed out loud in some parts of the book as well as being moved almost to tears.
 “Nor The Years Condemn” by Justin Sheedy is a book among many about the young men who risked all to fly, fight, love and lose during World War 2.
 What makes this book stand out is the way it is written, the closeness you get with the main character.
 I’d have to say it is written with soul and is very balanced… I lost myself in descriptions of emotional trauma, being moved by the characters emotions, which I find a bonus.
 It is about everything around an individual caught up in the vortex of war, family, friends, love, loss, victory.